reynaldliu/macbook16-1-wifi-bcm4364-binary/README.md

 7.OK

 # FAQ:
-1./lib/modules/5.10.28 too large 1.3Gb ,i can not upload it to github

-2.linux build include header `/usr/src/5.10.28`  or `/lib/moules/5.10.28/build` too large 8.5Gb,i can not upload it to github
+linux build include header `/usr/src/5.10.28`  or `/lib/moules/5.10.28/build` too large 8.5Gb,i can not upload it to github